OfficeDev/TrainingContent/O3658-9 Replacement of files deployed via Modules/Lab.md

 ## Lab Overview ##

 ### Abstract ###
 In this lab you will learn how to replace existing master pages and page layouts which have been deployed to an On-Premises SharePoint Server via Modules in a Full Trust Solution.
-This will involve deploying new files to replace those deployed via Modules and updating the existing usages of these files to remove the dependancy on the files which were deployed via decalarative means.
+This will involve deploying new files to replace those deployed via Modules and updating the existing usages of these files to remove the dependency on the files which were deployed via declarative means.

 ### Learning Objectives ###
 After completing the exercises in this lab, you will be able to: